Allergy Rash: Symptoms, Causes, and How to Manage Them

 Dry or blotchy

 You can get in touch with your GP to have your skin allergy rash tested.
 This can help you identify the cause of your allergy.
 Tests that your GP may give you include a skin prick or patch test to see if your skin reacts.
-They may also conduct a blood test to check for allergens1.
+They may also conduct a blood test to check for allergens.

 Treatments for skin rash allergies can include:

 Applying a cool compress or taking a cool shower.
 A cool shower or cool compress can help calm a stinging or burning skin allergy rash.
-After the shower, gently dry the skin and moisturise15.
+After the shower, gently dry the skin and moisturise.

 If your symptoms are not severe, you can manage your skin rash allergy by using BENADRYL® allergy relief products.
 You can also find ways to effective management techniques with our in-depth guide to managing your allergy.